firebus/splunk-jira/README.md

 This is a JIRA App for Splunk.

-It provides a jira search command that will send a JQL search to a JIRA instance, and return results in a splunk-friendly format
+It provides a 'jira' search command that will send a JQL search to a JIRA instance, and return results in a splunk-friendly format

 You can pipe the results generated into an index, or do whatever.
 See bin/jira.py for command documentation.